PERT Chart Practice for Complex Projects

 - Numbers assigned to each task regulate them.
 They are located inside each vector.

-How to create Program Evaluation and Review Technique diagram:
+How to create a PERT chart or Program Evaluation and Review Technique diagram:

 Move PERT from the template.
 Click to change the Early Start, Late Start, Duration, Slack, etc.

 Usually, the diagram contains a horizontal timeline with appropriate units (days or weeks).
 Another type of diagrams shows time as a number above the arrow.

 - List the levels and steps in a project, define the time required to complete each event.

 - Add dependencies to create relationships between events.

 - Lines show the time that each event takes.
 They should begin and end above the point on the timeline.